galihlprakoso/reactjs-tags-input/README.md

 ## About

-`g-react-tags-input` is developed and maintained by [Galih Laras Prakoso](https://galihlprakoso.com).
+`reactjs-tags-input` is developed and maintained by [Galih Laras Prakoso](https://galihlprakoso.com).
 If you're interested to collaborate.
 Feel free to join!